 Gary A. David is an author and independent researcher who has been intrigued by the American Southwest since his initial trip there in 1987.
 The following year he lived for about six months in northern New Mexico, where he studied archaeological ruins and rock art.
 In 1994 he moved to Arizona and began an intensive study of the ancestral Pueblo People (sometimes incorrectly referred to as the Anasazi) and their descendants the Hopi.

-Mirrors of Orion: Star Knowledge of the Ancient World is available on Amazon.
+Mirrors of Orion: Star Knowledge of the Ancient World was published in 2014, and his new book Journey of the Serpent People was releasted in November of 2017.
+Both are available on Amazon.

 His articles or interviews have appeared in Ancient American, Atlantis Rising, Fate, Four Corners, Sagenhafte Zeiten (Erich von Däniken's "Legendary Times"), World Explorer, and UFO magazines.
 One of Gary's essays were also published in Lost Knowledge of the Ancients: a Graham Hancock Reader and Mysteries of the Ancient Past: a Graham Hancock Reader.
 (Read a review of the former anthology.)
 Gary continues to give lectures and international radio interviews, including Coast to Coast AM, Dreamland, Jeff Rense, the Paracast, Capricorn Radio and others.
 He recently appeared on the History Channel's "Ancient Aliens," Travel Channel's "Mysteries of the National Parks," Brad Meltzer's Decoded," "2012: The Coming Apocalypse," as well as the Japanese program "Cosmo Space of America,"